Glossary

 Probabilistic matching

-Matching that assigns a numeric similarity score to each candidate pair, instead of a binary yes/no.
+Matching that assigns a numeric similarity score (0 to 1) to each candidate pair, instead of a binary yes/no. The modern default for record linkage.

 Provenance